Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

-Different from Song et al. \cite{song2021sde}, Repaint \cite{lugmayr2022repaint} prefers to perform replacement correction on latent variable $\mathbf{x}_{t}$.
-Besides, Repaint rolls back the intermediate latent variable \(\mathbf{x}_t\) to the previous time step and resamples it to time step \(t\) several times to eliminate the artifacts caused by conditional correction.
-The constrain in Super-resolution task can be written as: $\mathbf{c}=\phi_{N}\mathbf{x}$, where $\mathbf{c}$ denotes the low-resolution image of $\mathbf{x}$ downsampled by degradation matrix $\phi_{N}$ with factor $N$.
-ILVR \cite{choi2021ilvr} performs conditional correction by substituting the low-frequency components in latent variable with its counterpart noisy low-resolution image to the consistency between degraded latent variable and its counterpart noisy reference low-resolution image.
+Currently, conditional correction are widely employed in image inpainting tasks, which involves synthesizing content for the masked region $\mathbf{c}_{m}$ in incomplete reference image $\mathbf{c}_{y}$.
+The constraint in inpainting tasks can be expressed as: $\mathbf{c}_{y}=(1-\mathbf{c}_{m}) \odot \mathbf{x}$.
+Pioneer diffusion work SDE \citep{song2021sde} performs inpainting based on conditional correction by replacing the unmask region in denoising output $\mathbf{x}_{0 \mid t}$ with its counterpart in reference image $\mathbf{c}_y$ to ensure the faithfulness to the content in unmasked region.
+Different from SDE \citep{song2021sde}, Repaint \citep{lugmayr2022repaint} prefers to perform replacement correction on latent variable $\mathbf{x}_{t}$.
+Besides, Repaint rolls back the intermediate latent variable \(\mathbf{x}_t\) to the previous time step and resamples it back to time step \(t\) several times to eliminate the artifacts caused by conditional correction.
+The constraint in super-resolution task can be written as: $\mathbf{c}=\phi_{N}\mathbf{x}$, where $\mathbf{c}$ denotes the low-resolution image of $\mathbf{x}$ downsampled by degradation matrix $\phi_{N}$ with factor $N$.
+ILVR \citep{choi2021ilvr} performs conditional correction by substituting the low-frequency components in the latent variable with its counterpart noisy low-resolution image to ensure the consistency between degraded latent variable and its counterpart noisy reference low-resolution image.
+Conditional correction operators are also widely employed in image editing tasks to preserve the background not requiring editing \citep{couairon2023diffedit,patashnik2023localizing, wang2023instructedit, lin2023text, huang2023region}.